How Much Should You Spend On A Car?

 - And not let your total monthly vehicle expense, including principal, interest and insurance, exceed 10% of your gross income.

-Let’s say, for example, you earn $53,000 and spend $80 a month for insurance, which is the national median household income and average premium for a single car.
-Your monthly gross income would be $4,416, one-tenth of that would be $441 and the monthly car payment you could afford would be $365.
+Let’s say, for example, you earn $63,030 and spend $129 a month for insurance, which is the national median household income, followed by the average premium for a single car.
+Your monthly gross income would be $5,252.50, and one-tenth of that would be $525.25, which means that the monthly car payment you can afford would be $396.25.

 Now go to our auto loan calculator.

 Click the circle at the top that says you want to calculate the “Total purchase price.”
 Enter the monthly payment you can afford, and choose to finance the balance over 48 months, as the 20/4/10 rule suggests.
-Use 4.35% for the interest rate, which is right at the average cost of a 4-year new-car loan.
+Use 5.66% for the interest rate, which is the average interest rate for a 4-year new car loan if the buyer has a “good” credit score between 700 and 749.

-Or search Bankrate’s database of the best car loans in your area, and use that rate instead.
+Or search Bankrate’s database of the best car loans rates in your area and use that rate instead.

 What you’ll pay